dwp/aws-analytical-dataset-generation/SECURITY.md

 | pom.xml | Snakeyaml DoS Vulnerability | Medium | This is pure DoS, and an internal, non-user facing endpoint | Low | 3-Jun-21 | 3-Dec-21 | Supress to focus on higher priority |

 N.B.
 Due to limitations in Snyk, some vulnerabilties cannot be ignored through the snyk file, so the console has been used to ignore all for the time shown above.

+N.B.
+We only consider medium and high vulnerabilties, lows are left.